Particle Size Analysis by Sieving

 Sieving is a method of separating and classifying granular materials that dates back to ancient times.
 Today, sieve analysis is used by scientists, civil engineers and others to determine particle size distribution for many materials to meet QC/QA requirements.
 Hand sieving is the most basic way to perform sieve analyses and is acceptable for applications where a high degree of efficiency, accuracy, and repeatability are not essential.
 Results are highly operator-dependent and can vary significantly.
 Hand sieving tests can also only be performed on one sieve at a time.

-The right shaker will have a significant effect on your sieving results and test times.
+The right sieve shaker will have a significant effect on your sieving results and test times.
 Particles react differently to different mechanical actions.
 It’s also important to consider factors including agglomeration, static attraction, desired sample volume, noise level during operation and degradation.
 With all of these factors to consider, how do you know which machine is most suitable for your purposes?
 Follow our guide for answers to your questions.

-There are three main types of Sieve Shakers:
+3 main types of Sieve Shakers:

 Some mechanical shakers also use repetitive tapping of the sieve stack to further reorient particles, aid passage of near-size fines and prevent blinding and dead spots on the mesh surface.
 The mechanical tapping motion improves the passage of nearly any material while assuring accurate and consistent results.
 Non-Tapping Mechanical Sieve Shakers are often more affordable and may be sufficient for free-flowing materials that are easily sieved and coarser than #200 (75µm).